Money Printing by Government, Central banks and Commercial Banks

 - A unit of account.

 As discussed above, money is constantly flowing from one person or corporation or even government to another.
 It is its function as a medium of exchange that is its reason for existing.
 In order to be highly useful as a medium of exchange it has to have a reasonably stable stored value in terms of its purchasing power.
 And it has to be numerically quantifiable.
 Given those, characteristics it then constitutes a unit of account.
 We can count or account for the value of all the goods and services money can purchase in terms of units of money.
 A house is not money, but we can say that a house has a value of $400,000 for example.

 Money is an intangible concept that (as is becoming more and more apparent) has no need to exist in a physical form.
 Money is a value concept that allows us to trade our labours and efforts or whatever product or value we produce for any other good or service produced in the economy or to store that value for later.
-Warren Buffett has described money as being a “claim check” on the goods ands services of the economy.
+Warren Buffett has described money as being a “claim check” on the goods ands services and assets of the economy.